A quick, easy, creamy, cheesy and economical tuna noodle casserole recipe. No canned soup or white sauce needed! Just mix, bake and enjoy.

-Why you'll love this easy tuna noodle casserole
+Why you’ll love this tuna casserole recipe

 I think Tuna Noodle Casserole is such classic comfort food.
 It may be a bit retro, but it still satisfies!
 This recipe is my adaptation of an older Best of Bridge recipe.
 I've added and taken away a few things over the years :)